stfc/PSyclone/doc/psyclone_script.rst

 .. _psyclone_script:

-psyclone script
+PSyclone Script
 ===============

 The simplest way to run PSyclone is to use the ``psyclone`` script.
-If you installed PSyclone using pip then this script should be available on your PATH (see :ref:`getting_going_env` for more details).
+If you installed PSyclone using ``pip`` then this script should be available on your PATH (see :ref:`getting_going_env` for more details).
 Alternatively it can be found in the ``<PSYCLONEHOME>/bin`` directory.
 The script takes an algorithm file as input and outputs